Ingeborg Marx

-Ingeborg Marx (born 24 April 1970 in Hasselt) is a Belgian female retired weightlifter, competing in the 58 kg category and representing Belgium at international competitions.
+Ingeborg Marx (born 24 April 1970 in Hasselt) is a Belgian female retired powerlifter and weightlifter, competing in the 58 kg category and representing Belgium at international competitions.

-She participated at the 2000 Summer Olympics in the 58 kg event.
+As powerlifter, she participated in 1993 and 1997 World Games, winning two medals and was IPF World champion in 1994.
+Then, she switched to the weightlifting and participated at the 2000 Summer Olympics in the 58 kg event.
 She competed at world championships, most recently at the 1999 World Weightlifting Championships.